nemo0622/pokeemerald-expansion/Seaglass README.md

     - Press A in Summary Screen to view IVs and EVs; All Pokémon have at least 2 perfect IV's
     - Legendaries can all be encountered, many before Elite Four - details in documentation
     - Pokémon Box Link, allowing access to PC from anywhere (obtained from Scientist NPC in Slateport City Pokémon Center)
+    - Cheat Codes / Mystery Gift function!
+Interact with GameCube in Player's room
+        - Codes can provide Rare Candies, Master Balls, and a few cool Pokémon (Codes listed in documentation!)

 ## FUTURE PLANS